The status quo: renewables in Baden-Württemberg

 By 2050, 80 per cent of energy in Baden-Württemberg is set to come from renewable sources.
 So what role do renewable energy sources play currently?
 Here is a graphic overview of the use and potential of renewable energy sources in Baden-Württemberg.
-Learn more by the infographics below or the Energy report compact 2015 as PDF download.
+Learn more by the infographics below or the energy report compact 2019 as PDF download.

-Wind and solar power will assume the lion’s share of electricity generation in 2050; nuclear power will no longer play a role.
-In contrast, however, we currently still obtain the majority of our electricity from nuclear power and coal.
-In 2010, nuclear power made up more than 30 per cent of electricity generated.
-By 2020 it will be a mere 17 per cent, the same amount obtained from renewable sources today.
+Wind and solar power will be the main sources of electricity in 2050; nuclear power and coal will no longer play a role.
+Today, however, we still obtain the majority of our electricity from non-renewables.
+In 2018 nuclear power made up more than 30 per cent of electricity generated.
+By the end of 2022 the last nuclear power plant of Baden-Württemberg will be shut down.

-Unlike the national average, Baden-Württemberg’s green electricity is obtained primarily from solar power and hydropower (as of 2014).
-Wind power, on the other hand, makes up only 5 per cent of electricity generated from renewable sources.
+Unlike the national average, Baden-Württemberg’s green electricity is obtained primarily from solar power, biomass and hydropower (as of 2018).
+Wind power, on the other hand, makes up only 15 per cent of electricity generated from renewable sources.
 It is therefore our goal to expand wind power in particular.

 Baden-Württemberg comes in second place with regards to power generation by solar power plants.
 We want to maintain this high level.

-Biogas takes an important part in Baden-Württembergs power supply.
-The the potential is virtually exhausted, there is little room to expand the production.
+Biogas plays an important role in Baden-Württemberg’s power supply.
+The potential is virtually exhausted; there is little room to expand production.
 The graphic shows the distribution of biogas plants in Baden-Württemberg’s rural districts.
-Currently, 893 plants provide 319.181 kW capacity (as of 2014).
+Currently, 950 plants provide 500,700 kW capacity (as of 2018).

-Investments are necessary to fully exploit the potential of renewable energy.
-Since the year 2000 in Baden-Württemberg about 24.500 million euros were invested in the expansion of renewable energy, with the lion’s share going to solar power.
+Investments are necessary to fully leverage the potential of renewable energy.
+From 2000-2018 in Baden-Württemberg, over 30 billion euros were invested in the expansion of renewable energy, with the lion’s share going to solar power.